biccio/fabrizioulisse/content/_index.md

 +++

-I come from an information architecture, interaction design and project management background.
+I come from an information architecture and project management background.
 I spent all my work life in digital agencies, simplifying and humanizing tech complexities.

 I love wandering with my gravel bike, and playing my Strat.